TheBlep/Le_Engineer_Blog/README.md

 ## Frameworks
 - [Django](https://www.djangoproject.com/)
-    * Used as a high-level Python framework, enabeling rapid development.
+    * Used as a high-level Python framework, enabling rapid development.
 - [Bootstrap](https://getbootstrap.com/)
     * Used for its easy nav-bar and button styling.

 ## Libraries
- Many Libraries were used, with the most prominant listed here.
+ Many Libraries were used, with the most prominent listed here.
 A full list of libraries can be found in requirements.txt

 - [django-allauth](https://django-allauth.readthedocs.io/en/latest/)
     * Integrated set of Django applications addressing authentication, registration, account management, and third party (social) account authentication.